Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The robot is a chain of joints/actucators and links.
 The end position and orientation can be calculated by matrix multiplications of translation and rotations.
 The result is a position of X, Y, Z cartesian coordinates and three axis vectors of X, Y, Z directions, which describe endpoint's orientation.
 # Jacobian matrix and Inverse
+Forward calculation can be gathered in a Jacobian matrix of 6 lines and number of columns equal to actuator count.
+Three lines represent X, Y, Z change by an actuator, the last three lines represent angular change by three axes X, Y, Z. For a 6 axis robot, the result is a 6x6 matrix, which can be inversed, if not being in a singularity (lost rank).
+The resulting inverse allows direct calculation back from cartesian coordinates to actuator angles, i. e. inverse kinematics.

 # Generalized inverse, Moore-Penrose
+When a Jacobian matrix is not quadratic, which is always the case if less or more than 6 actuators are used or near and for situations of reduced - less than 6 - rank at a singularity, the so-called generalized inverse must be calculated instead.
+Research has developed different methods for calculation.
+As starting point Moore-Penrose is used.
+The algorithms are based on Matrix calculations by Gene Golub, Van Loan 4th ed.
+The results are double checked by comparing with Eigen and Matlab calculations.

 # Degrees of freedom, rank